Frank Pritchard: 2010s

 On 23 January 2015, Pritchard was named in the Canterbury 2015 Auckland Nines squad.
 On 2 May 2015, Pritchard captained Samoa in their Polynesian Cup battle with Tonga.
 Pritchard played at second-row, scored a try and was involved in a try saving tackle with Samoa and Canterbury teammate Sam Kasiano on Tonga winger Jorge Taufua, forcing him over the sideline and securing Samoa the narrow 18–16 victory at Cbus Super Stadium.
 In Round 24 against South Sydney Rabbitohs, Pritchard played his 100th club match for the Canterbury-Bankstown club in the 32–18 win at ANZ Stadium.
 In the Bulldogs Semi-final match against the Sydney Roosters, Pritchard played his last club match for the Canterbury club in the 38–12 season ending loss at the SFS.
 Pritchard finished his last year in the NRL with 25 matches and scoring eight tries for the Canterbury-Bankstown Bulldogs in the 2015 NRL season.

 Pritchard joined Hull F.C. for the 2016 Super League season, replacing Mose Masoe as the heaviest player in the competition.
 On 7 May 2016, Pritchard travelled down from Hull to Sydney to captain Samoa in the 2016 Polynesian Cup against Tonga, where he started in the second row in the 18–6 win at Parramatta Stadium.

 On 27 August 2016, Pritchard would go on to make history as he played in the Challenge Cup Final for Hull F.C. against the Warrington Wolves.
 Hull, having never won at Wembley Stadium in 7 attempts had to come back from 10-0 down with 20 minutes to go to win the game 12–10, giving him his first major Trophy and going down in the history books as the first Hull team to win at Wembley.

 Pritchard returned to Australia to play for the Parramatta Eels in the 2017 NRL season.
 At the end of the season was selected to captain the Samoa national rugby league team for their 2017 World Cup campaign.
 On 5 January 2018, Pritchard announced his retirement from rugby league.

 Present

-Frank has gone on to take up Multiple Coaching Roles, noticeably taking up the roles of Assistant Coach to the Samoa national rugby league team.
-Frank has also take a heading coaching role with St. George Illawarra Dragons Harold Matts team and Patrician Brothers' College, Fairfield A Grade rugby league team.
-Frank coached the Fairfield Pats team to win the 2022 Peter Mulholland cup beating the Hills Sport 20-16, breaking their 30 year drought.
+Frank has pursued several coaching roles, notably serving as Assistant Coach for the Samoa national rugby league team.
+Additionally, he has taken on head coaching positions with the St. George Dragons Harold Matts team and the A Grade rugby league team at Patrician Brothers' College, Fairfield.
+Under Frank's leadership, the Fairfield Pats team clinched the 2022 NRL Schoolboy Cup defeating Hills Sport 20–16 and ending a 30-year championship drought.